Jon Soltz: Military service and background

 Soltz was commissioned in 1999 from the University of Pittsburgh Army ROTC and attended the Armor Officer Basic Course at Fort Knox, Kentucky.
 Following his graduation he was stationed in Germany from 1999–2003.
-Between June and December 2000, he served as a Tank Platoon Leader in the Kosovo War.
+Between June and December 2000, he served as a tank platoon leader in the Kosovo War.
 Between May and September 2003, he served as a captain during Operation Iraqi Freedom, where he worked deployed logistics convoys with the 1st Armored Division.

 Leaving active duty in 2004 and transferring to the U.S. Army Reserve, in 2005 he trained soldiers for combat at Fort Dix, New Jersey.
 He took a leave of absence from VoteVets.org in January 2011, to deploy as part of Operation New Dawn.
-Until he returned to the group in 2011, Ashwin Madia, an Iraq War veteran former U.S. Marine Corps Judge Advocate officer, and one time candidate for U.S. Congress, assumed the role of Interim Chairman.
-On December 12, 2011, Soltz returned as Chairman of VoteVets.org after completing his deployment to Iraq.
+Until he returned to the group in 2011, Ashwin Madia, an Iraq War veteran former U.S. Marine Corps Judge Advocate officer, and onetime candidate for U.S. Congress, assumed the role of interim chairman.
+On December 12, 2011, Soltz returned as chairman of VoteVets.org after completing his deployment to Iraq.
 On July 23, 2021, Soltz graduated from the US Army War College, earning his JPME 1 certification.